 Our ability to purchase the Portfolio is conditioned upon the successful covenant defeasance (i.e., retirement) of the secured notes of CDO Fund III, which is expected to occur immediately following the consummation of this offering.
 Under the indenture governing the secured notes issued by CDO Fund III, CDO Fund III is required to place on deposit with the indenture trustee, an aggregate of \$480 million, which is an amount sufficient to allow the defeasance of the secured notes issued by CDO Fund III under the indenture.
-CDO Fund III expects to fund the required deposit amount from its available cash, together with the CDO Fund III Credit Facility, which will be a separate short-term senior secured credit facility of up \$480 million provided by each of Citibank, N.A., an affiliate of Citigroup Global Markets Inc., and JPMorgan Chase Bank, N.A., an affiliate of Citigroup Global Markets Inc. and J.P.
+CDO Fund III expects to fund the required deposit amount from its available cash, together with the CDO Fund III Credit Facility, which will be a separate short-term senior secured credit facility of up \$480 million provided by each of Citibank, N.A., an affiliate of Citigroup Global Markets Inc., and JPMorgan Chase Bank, N.A., an affiliate of J.P.
+Morgan Securities Inc. Both Citigroup Global Markets Inc. and J.P.
 Morgan Securities Inc. are underwriters in this offering.
-Proof to the closing of this offering, CDO Fund III expects to receive a commitment from each of Citibank, N.A. and JPMorgan Chase Bank, N.A. to provide the CDO Fund III Credit Facility, which will be conditioned on the receipt of a minimum of \$\frac{1}{2}\$ million of gross proceeds from this offering and other customary conditions to closing.
+Prior to the closing of this offering, CDO Fund III expects to receive a commitment from each of Citibank, N.A. and JPMorgan Chase Bank, N.A. to provide the CDO Fund III Credit Facility, which will be conditioned on the receipt of a minimum of \$ million of gross proceeds from this offering and other customary conditions to closing.
 If sufficient funding under the CDO Fund III Credit Facility is not available for any reason, CDO Fund III will need to arrange alternative capital to fund the required deposit in order to retire the secured notes and thereby allow the Portfolio to be delivered to us under the portfolio acquisition agreement.

-Because of our interests in CDO Fund III as a result of the Contribution, the sale of the CDO Fund III assets (including the Portfolio to be purchased by the Company) will result in cash proceeds for the equity investors in CDO Fund III, including the Company, and we also expect to receive an incentive fee of 20% of the profits of such third party equity investors.
+Because of our interests in CDO Fund III as a result of the Contribution, the sale of the CDO Fund III assets (including the Portfolio to be purchased by the Company) will result in cash proceeds for the equity investors in CDO Fund III, including the Company, and we also expect to receive part of any incentive fee payable (which is equal to of 20% of the profits of such third party equity investors, above a hurdle rate).
 Moreover, prior to liquidation, we will also earn a fee as collateral manager for CDO Fund III.
 See "Contribution."
+The liquidation, which will consist of the sale of all the remaining assets in CDO Fund III, will commence immediately following the closing of this offering.

 The Portfolio is primarily comprised of first and second lien loans, senior secured bonds and unsecured bonds.
 As described above, we have engaged an independent valuation firm to provide indicative market value quotations for the investments in the Portfolio.
-The Portfolio and the companies described below under "-Prospective investments" currently constitute all of our prospective investments.
+The Portfolio and the companies described below under "-Prospective investments" currently constitute all of our prospective investments which have been purchased directly from agent banks or in the open market.
+These assets have been selected for inclusion in the Portfolio as a result of their yield, operating performance, and position in the capital structure.